Union Pacific Co. (NYSE:UNP) Shares Sold by Violich Capital Management Inc.

-Violich Capital Management Inc. lessened its holdings in Union Pacific Co.
-(NYSE:UNP – Free Report) by 3.2% in the 2nd quarter, Holdings Channel.com reports.
-The fund owned 3,041 shares of the railroad operator’s stock after selling 100 shares during the period.
-Violich Capital Management Inc.’s holdings in Union Pacific were worth $622,000 as of its most recent SEC filing.
+Violich Capital Management Inc. trimmed its stake in shares of Union Pacific Co.
+(NYSE:UNP – Free Report) by 3.2% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 3,041 shares of the railroad operator’s stock after selling 100 shares during the quarter.
+Violich Capital Management Inc.’s holdings in Union Pacific were worth $622,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors have also added to or reduced their stakes in the company.
-Bank Julius Baer & Co.
-Ltd Zurich raised its stake in shares of Union Pacific by 104,263.0% in the second quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 341,697,058 shares of the railroad operator’s stock worth $69,918,052,000 after purchasing an additional 341,369,646 shares during the last quarter.
-Moneta Group Investment Advisors LLC raised its stake in shares of Union Pacific by 90,390.6% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 13,697,556 shares of the railroad operator’s stock worth $2,836,353,000 after purchasing an additional 13,682,419 shares during the last quarter.
-Norges Bank purchased a new position in shares of Union Pacific in the fourth quarter worth about $1,276,498,000.
-Soroban Capital Partners LP raised its stake in shares of Union Pacific by 77.5% in the first quarter.
-Soroban Capital Partners LP now owns 8,260,185 shares of the railroad operator’s stock worth $1,662,445,000 after purchasing an additional 3,605,266 shares during the last quarter.
-Finally, Price T Rowe Associates Inc. MD raised its stake in shares of Union Pacific by 54.1% in the first quarter.
-Price T Rowe Associates Inc. MD now owns 6,693,943 shares of the railroad operator’s stock worth $1,347,224,000 after purchasing an additional 2,349,841 shares during the last quarter.
-Institutional investors and hedge funds own 77.36% of the company’s stock.
+Other large investors have also modified their holdings of the company.
+Cetera Investment Advisers raised its stake in shares of Union Pacific by 36.2% during the 4th quarter.
+Cetera Investment Advisers now owns 43,969 shares of the railroad operator’s stock worth $9,105,000 after buying an additional 11,682 shares in the last quarter.
+Vise Technologies Inc. raised its stake in shares of Union Pacific by 14.3% during the 1st quarter.
+Vise Technologies Inc. now owns 4,388 shares of the railroad operator’s stock worth $883,000 after buying an additional 548 shares in the last quarter.
+Capital Asset Advisory Services LLC increased its stake in Union Pacific by 25.6% in the 1st quarter.
+Capital Asset Advisory Services LLC now owns 5,046 shares of the railroad operator’s stock valued at $1,016,000 after purchasing an additional 1,028 shares in the last quarter.
+Clearbridge Investments LLC increased its stake in Union Pacific by 1.1% in the 1st quarter.
+Clearbridge Investments LLC now owns 1,933,582 shares of the railroad operator’s stock valued at $389,153,000 after purchasing an additional 21,361 shares in the last quarter.
+Finally, First Hawaiian Bank increased its stake in Union Pacific by 6.9% in the 2nd quarter.
+First Hawaiian Bank now owns 12,535 shares of the railroad operator’s stock valued at $2,565,000 after purchasing an additional 806 shares in the last quarter.
+77.36% of the stock is owned by hedge funds and other institutional investors.

-Several research analysts have recently issued reports on the company.
-Bank of America reduced their price objective on Union Pacific from $265.00 to $257.00 and set a “buy” rating for the company in a research note on Monday, September 25th.
-Raymond James lifted their price target on Union Pacific from $230.00 to $270.00 and gave the company a “strong-buy” rating in a research report on Thursday, July 27th.
-Barclays reduced their price target on Union Pacific from $285.00 to $275.00 in a research report on Wednesday.
-StockNews.com started coverage on Union Pacific in a research report on Thursday.
-They set a “hold” rating for the company.
-Finally, Stifel Nicolaus reduced their price target on Union Pacific from $233.00 to $232.00 and set a “hold” rating for the company in a research report on Tuesday, October 3rd.
-Twelve analysts have rated the stock with a hold rating, fourteen have issued a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average target price of $232.97.
+UNP has been the subject of several research analyst reports.
+Credit Suisse Group raised their price objective on Union Pacific from $235.00 to $262.00 in a research note on Thursday, July 27th.
+Robert W. Baird increased their target price on Union Pacific from $228.00 to $260.00 in a report on Thursday, July 27th.
+Morgan Stanley lowered their target price on Union Pacific from $171.00 to $168.00 in a report on Thursday, July 6th.
+Raymond James raised their price objective on Union Pacific from $230.00 to $270.00 and gave the stock a “strong-buy” rating in a report on Thursday, July 27th.
+Finally, Royal Bank of Canada set a $282.00 price objective on Union Pacific and gave the stock an “outperform” rating in a report on Tuesday, September 19th.
+Twelve equities research analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus price target of $232.97.

-Union Pacific (NYSE:UNP – Get Free Report) last posted its quarterly earnings data on Wednesday, July 26th.
-The railroad operator reported $2.57 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.75 by ($0.18).
-The firm had revenue of $5.96 billion during the quarter, compared to analysts’ expectations of $6.09 billion.
-Union Pacific had a net margin of 27.18% and a return on equity of 55.03%.
-Union Pacific’s quarterly revenue was down 4.9% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $2.93 EPS.
-On average, sell-side analysts anticipate that Union Pacific Co. will post 10.37 EPS for the current year.
+Union Pacific (NYSE:UNP – Get Free Report) last issued its quarterly earnings data on Wednesday, July 26th.
+The railroad operator reported $2.57 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $2.75 by ($0.18).
+Union Pacific had a return on equity of 55.03% and a net margin of 27.18%.
+The business had revenue of $5.96 billion during the quarter, compared to the consensus estimate of $6.09 billion.
+During the same period last year, the company earned $2.93 earnings per share.
+The business’s quarterly revenue was down 4.9% compared to the same quarter last year.
+Analysts predict that Union Pacific Co. will post 10.37 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, September 29th.
-Investors of record on Thursday, August 31st were issued a $1.30 dividend.
-The ex-dividend date of this dividend was Wednesday, August 30th.
-This represents a $5.20 annualized dividend and a dividend yield of 2.57%.
-Union Pacific’s dividend payout ratio is presently 47.45%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, September 29th.
+Stockholders of record on Thursday, August 31st were given a dividend of $1.30 per share.
+The ex-dividend date was Wednesday, August 30th.
+This represents a $5.20 dividend on an annualized basis and a dividend yield of 2.57%.
+Union Pacific’s dividend payout ratio (DPR) is presently 47.45%.

 Union Pacific Corporation, through its subsidiary, Union Pacific Railroad Company, operates in the railroad business in the United States.
 The company offers transportation services for grain and grain products, fertilizers, food and refrigerated products, and coal and renewables to grain processors, animal feeders, ethanol producers, and other agricultural users; petroleum, and liquid petroleum gases; and construction products, industrial chemicals, plastics, forest products, specialized products, metals and ores, soda ash, and sand, as well as finished automobiles, automotive parts, and merchandise in intermodal containers.